yyhelloworld-ui/agentsociety/docs/02-custom-agents/01-agent-logic.md

 ```

-## Initialization within Your Experiment
+## 4. Using Self-defined Agents in Your Experiment

-Set your agent classes and their count with `configs.ExpConfig`.
+Set your agent classes and their count with `configs.ExpConfig.SetAgentConfig`.

 ```python
 import logging